inclusive-design/adaptive-palette/docs/devDoc/Config.md

 every section falls back.

 Some of these fields can also be changed from within the app, through the **Adjust Settings**
-dialog: everything except `model`, `systemPrompt`, and `userPrompt`.
+dialog: everything except `model`, `systemPrompt`, `userPrompt`, and `aboutMe.messagesPerRun`.
 Those choices are kept in the storage layer and applied over the file at start-up by `applyStoredSettings()` in [`src/client/features/settings/SettingsSchema.ts`](../../src/client/features/settings/SettingsSchema.ts), which re-validates every value it reads back.
 See [Settings.md](../Settings.md) and [Storage.md](Storage.md).